-A decrease in performance will be noted when gear, equipment, passengers, and fuel are added.
+A decrease in performance will be noted when gear, equipment, passengers and fuel are added.
 This extra load will affect the performance of your boat according to the distribution of the weight.
-Other types of extra load could be water in the bilge.
-A gallon of water weighs 8 pounds.
-When water accumulates in the bilge, performance will be affected.
-Keep the bilge dry to eliminate this type of extra load.
+Another type of extra load that could affect performance is the accumulation of water in the bilge.
+Keep the bilge dry to eliminate this type problem.